OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Open Connections

-`lsof` command when invoved with option `-i`, it gives the list of open network ports for all active processes on the device.
+`lsof` command when invoked with option `-i`, it gives the list of open network ports for all active processes on the device.
 To get a list of open network ports for a specific process, the `lsof -i -a -p <pid>` command can be used, where `-a` (AND) option is used for filtering.
 Below a filtered output for PID 1 is shown.

 ```shell
 iPhone:~ root# lsof -i -a -p 1